When it comes to IoT device management, over-the-air (OTA) firmware updates play a key role.

 7. Build the project

-8. Generate the .gbl file by opening the utility Simplicity Commander located at C:\SiliconLabs\SimplicityStudio\v4\developer\adapter_packs\commander and issuing the following command:
+8. Generate the firmware upgrade file myupgrade.gbl by opening the utility Simplicity Commander located at C:\SiliconLabs\SimplicityStudio\v4\developer\adapter_packs\commander and by providing the path to your binary file .s37 to a command line similar to this:

 commander.exe gbl create myupgrade.gbl --app "C:\Users\[YourUsername]\SimplicityStudio\v4_workspace\SLSTK3701A_micriumos_httpcloader\GNU ARM v7.2.1 - Debug\SLSTK3701A_micriumos_httpcloader.s37"